hemanth/algorithms-es6/README.md

 > class
 SyntaxError: Unexpected reserved word
 ```
-This repo is a WIP that should slowly grow into a collection of implementation of various algorithms with JS using ES6 constructs!
+This repo is a WIP that should slowly grow into a collection of implementation of letious algorithms with JS using ES6 constructs!

 Let's start with Sorting Algorithms!